hackclub/winter/BogdanShemetov.md

 ## Budget

-## Budget

-What materials will you need for your project?
-Where will you get them?
-How much does it cost?
-Please include all materials, including components you already own.
-Make sure to factor in shipping costs and sales tax.

 | Product         | Supplier/Link                                                                          | Quanity | Cost    |
 | --------------- | ---------------------------------------------------------------------------------------| ------- | ------- |
 | pH Meter        | https://arduino.ua/prod3490-gravity-analogovii-datchikizmeritel-ph-v2-ot-dfrobot 	   | 1 pc    | $49,19  |